-During 2022, other operating revenue for the University of \$28.7 million, combined with CTF other operating revenue of \$63.5 million, totaled \$92.2 million, an increase of \$36.6 million from the prior year.
-As of September 30, 2021, other operating revenue for the University of \$23.4 million, combined with CTF other operating revenue of \$32.2 million, totaled \$55.6 million, a decrease of \$22.6 million from the prior year.
+During 2023, other operating revenue for the University of \$29.6 million, combined with CTF other operating revenue of \$66.0 million, totaled \$95.6 million, an increase of \$3.4 million from the prior year, primarily due to increases in CTF media revenues.
+As of September 30, 2022, other operating revenue for the University of \$28.7 million, combined with CTF other operating revenue of \$63.5 million, totaled \$92.2 million, an increase of \$36.6 million from the prior year.
 Stadium capacity for the 2020-2021 football season was limited due to COVID which significantly reduced the amount of Tide Pride revenue recognized by CTF in fiscal year 2021.
 Operations were back to normal for the 2021-2022 season, resulting in an increase back to normal levels with the recognition of Tide Pride revenues in fiscal year 2022.